Obuos/CodePath-Week8/README.md

 GIF: ![](https://github.com/Obuos/CodePath-Week8/blob/master/week8red1.gif)

 Vulnerability #2: Insecure Direct Object Reference (IDOR); Given the two hidden users from the Session Hijaking in Blue site, the user pages for these admin only pages can be found by changing the id="" at the end of the URL for the red site only.
+The blue and green site correctly redirects the user back to the salesperson site if the user does not hold the correct permissions.
+Poor permission checking from red site.

 GIF: ![](https://github.com/Obuos/CodePath-Week8/blob/master/week8red2.gif)